anandbanik/carsales-fabric/README.md

 They transact with each other on the following channels:

-- `common` involving all members and with chaincode `dm-common` deployed
+- `register` involving all members and with chaincode `register` deployed
 - bilateral confidential channels between pairs of members with chaincode `dealer` deployed to them
   - `dmv-dealer`
   - `dmv-banker`